 Are you an avid gardener, a “want to be” gardener, or maybe you just love nature and being outdoors?
-Perhaps you’ve considered joining a Garden Club but just don’t know how to get started.
-To learn more about us, please click on “About Us” at the top of this webpage to review our mission and membership information.
-If what you read strikes a chord, please email us at: firstname.lastname@example.org If you would provide your name and contact information, someone from our membership committee will be in touch!
+Perhaps you’ve considered joining a Garden Club, but just don’t know how to get started.
+To learn more about us and to find an application to join, please click here.

 Read a testimony from one of our beloved members, Dorothy Hurley.